ZunwDev/CryptoTrackLive/README.md

 ## 🔨 Contributing

-If you really want to contribute, I'm open for any contributions that are meaningful.
+If you really want to contribute, I'm open for any contributions.
 Just be **aware**, the API that I use is really limited, since I can't afford any better like [CoinGecko](https://www.coingecko.com/en/api)

 ### How to run the application on your local device